0-60 mph Time

 The final piece of a Bentley continental vs. Ferrari Portofino comparison is the interior, and it’s just as important as the rest.
 Both vehicles offer several comfort and convenience-focused amenities, but you’ll find a few things in the Portofino that aren’t in the Continental GT:

 Driving a Bentley around Gold Coast is only appealing before you get up close and personal with a Ferrari.
-Whether you’re a Chicago local, or if you’re shopping from St. Louis or Indianapolis, we’ll be happy to help.
-Contact Continental AutoSports to inquire about purchasing your own Ferrari from anywhere in the United States.
+Whether you’re a Chicago local, or if you’re shopping from Indianapolis or Milwaukee, we’ll be happy to help.
+Contact Continental AutoSports Ferrari to inquire about purchasing your own Ferrari from anywhere in the United States.